dgoppenheimer/pymol-notes/content/introduction/creating-a-logo.md

 I opened this image in Affinity Designer, changed it to black and white, added the text (and rounded the ends of the letters), and saved it as an `.svg` file.
 I minimized the `.svg` file on the [https://jakearchibald.github.io/svgomg/](https://jakearchibald.github.io/svgomg/) site.

+### Update

+I used the `.png` file as a template and created a series of tubes for the bonds and circles for the atoms.
+I used a 2 pt black stroke and filled the objects with white.
+It took a while to get the layers in the correct order so the apporpriate bonds were on top of the appropriate atoms.
+I saved the file as a `.svg` file.
+Without the `.png` embedded as base64, the file was much smaller.

 Refer to this post on [Best Practices for Working with SVGs](https://www.bitovi.com/blog/best-practices-for-working-with-svgs) for useful tips.

 {{% notice tip %}}